Cagsawa Ruins

 The Cagsawa Ruins (also spelled as Kagsawa, historically spelled as Cagsaua) are the remnants of a 16th-century Franciscan church, the Cagsawa church.
 It was originally built in the town of Cagsawa in 1587 but was burned down and destroyed by Dutch pirates in 1636.
 It was rebuilt in 1724 by Fr.
 Francisco Blanco but was destroyed again, along with the town of Cagsawa, on February 1, 1814, during the eruption of Mayon Volcano.

-The ruins are currently located in Barangay Busay, Cagsawa, in the municipality of Daraga, Albay, Philippines.
+The ruins are located in Barangay Busay, Cagsawa, in the municipality of Daraga, Albay, Philippines.
 It is part of Cagsawa Park, is protected and maintained by the municipal government of Daraga and the National Museum of the Philippines, and is one of the most popular tourist destinations in the area.
-The Internationale Tourismus-Börse Berlin, one of the world's top travel trade shows based in Berlin, has even recognized the site as one of the places to visit in Asia.
-A preliminary excavation of the Cagsawa ruins by the Bulacan State University, show that the Spanish incorporated Mesoamerican influences in constructing the complex.

 Location

 The Cagsawa ruins are located 2.2 km from the town of Daraga and are approximately 8 km from the city of Legazpi.
 They are also 3.3 km from the Legazpi Airport and a 55-minute flight from Manila.
-By bus, the location is 12 to 14 hours away from Manila.
+By bus, the site is 12 to 14 hours away from Manila.

 It is considered symbolic of the dangers of living in close proximity with Mt.
 Mayon, as it is situated roughly 11 kilometres (6.8 mi) away from the volcano.